Elfahor/aslim/spec.md

 An Explicit expression can be operated on in further transformations.
 It can be an integer, a string or a boolean.

+It is also possible to handle linked lists.

 Legal expressions:
   * Variable names are of the form _[a-z A-Z]* (referred to as `<varident>`).
   * Function names are of the form [a-z A-Z]* (referred to as `<funident>`).